raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 	[39, 30, 45, 33, 20, 61, 36, 5, 31, 64, 22, 10, 21, 25, 80, 86, 63, 27, 85, 2, 71, 4, 5]
 	```

-- Sorting this list can be achieved by using a *divide and conqueor* technique.
+- Sorting this list can be achieved by using a *divide and conquer* technique.
 That is, breaking the problem up into a smaller problems.

 - First you need to choose a single item from the list.
 It doesn't matter which one, so pick a random item - `22`.
 This is called the *pivot*